 Poor Rose – not a happy life!

-Born to convict parents in 1813 Sydney, Rose was married to William Gravess at St John’s, Launceston, on 24 September 1837.
+Rose married William Graves at St John’s, Launceston, on 24 September 1837.
 Neither she or William could sign their name, both marking crosses.
 Sister Elizabeth was one of the witnesses to the marriage.

 The marriage did not appear to be very successful.
 On 17 July 1839, a child, John Wilcox, was born to Rosetta Graves and John Wilcox.
-This birth was registered in 1847 in Longford, along with two other children: Sarah (b 17 July 1841) and Hannah (b 20 Nov 1845).
+This birth was registered in 1847 in Longford, along with those of two subsequent children: Sarah (b 17 July 1841) and Hannah (b 20 Nov 1845).

 So – who was this John Wilcox?
 A splitter according to his children’s birth records, he was a “character” nicknamed Yorkshire Jack.
-What happened to William Graves(s)?
-We don’t know.. maybe never will.
+Born in Yorkshire in about 1815, convicted of “uttering counterfeit coins” in 1831, Jack was transported to Van Diemen’s Land, arriving, along with 166 other convicts, on the William Glen Anderson 1 November 1831.

-What we do know, however, is that Rosetta was found dead on the morning of December 6, 1846, at the age of 33.
+It seems, unfortunately, that Rosetta had followed in her mother’s footsteps, and had drinking problems.
+Rosetta was found dead on the morning of December 6, 1846, at the age of 33.
 Her death was reported in the Cornwall Chronicle, published in Launceston, Van Dieman’s Land, on December 12 of that year.